Testing overview

 In addition, you can use Aviator's AI capabilities to generate automated codeless tests from your manual tests.
 You can also create codeless tests from the Tests tab and then open the scripts in Design.

-For details, see Functional Test Design.
+For details, see Design.

 Test run results are incorporated into the dashboard and quality analysis.